New 4-Storey Supportive Housing Building

 We partnered with the YW Kitchener-Waterloo and Edge Architects Ltd. to construct a 4-storey 22,000 sq ft multi-unit residential building designed to provide affordable housing for single women currently experiencing homelessness in the Waterloo Region.

-The project will be constructed with the assistance of the Region of Waterloo, CMHC, and the Federal Government’s Rapid Housing Initiative.
-The Rapid Housing Initiative aims to create and expedite new affordable housing for vulnerable people and populations as targeted by the Federal National Housing Strategy.
+The project was constructed with the assistance of the Region of Waterloo, CMHC, and the Federal Government’s Rapid Housing Initiative.
+The Rapid Housing Initiative aims to create and expedite new affordable housing for vulnerable people and populations targeted by the Federal National Housing Strategy.

 Edge Architects Ltd., WalterFedy, MTE Consultants Inc., DEI & Associates Inc. Chung & VanderDoelen Engineering

 22,819 sq. ft.